markur4/Dissertation/README.md

 # Doctoral Thesis Martin Kuric in Biomedicine

-This work was performed at the Department of Musculoskeletal Tissue Regeneration, University of Würzburg, Würzburg, Germany.
+This work was conducted at the Department of Musculoskeletal Tissue Regeneration (Bernhard-Heine-Centre for Locomotive Research), University of Würzburg from 08.04.2018 to 31.03.2024 under the supervision of Prof. Dr. rer. nat.
+Regina Ebert.

 ### Title